MattWellie/LaTex_LRG/README.md

 - This ensures platform independence through use of platform-ambivalent file paths and naming conventions.

-- Internal logic allows files in valid GenBank or LRG formats to be used as input without making any changes to the program code.
+- Separation into discrete paths allows files in valid GenBank or LRG formats to be used as input without making any changes to the program code.

 ##Who its for

+This is intended for use by any genetic scientist who may require a hard-copy of a genetic sequence for checking against when signing off reports.
+This is intended to replace the existing procedure of manually creating reference sequence copies by using a uniform typesetting style and format for all inputs.

 ##How to operate it
-- At command line: *python XML_gui.py* without any additional arguments
+- At command line: *python XML_GUI.py* without any additional arguments.
+This can be done using *python X -> Tab*

 - This command will bring up the main interface, offering two entry boxes.

 - The top entry box can either be edited directly or by using the 'Browse...' button.
 This will show the local directory and allow file selection directly.
+This is where to insert the filename you wish to convert.

 - There is a 'Help' button on the ribbon which will print a brief guide statement to the command line.
 This can be edited in the XML_gui.py file

 ##Planned updates

-- The program currently ignores input files with multiple transcripts, this should be handled appropriately

 - The program has been broken up into several different components;
     - XML_gui.py to show the user interface
     - LRG/GBK_Parser.py to read the input file into a dictionary
-    - reader.py to read the dictionary into an output format
+    - reader.py to read the dictionary into a list output format
+    - writer.py to read the list into an actual file
-    - latex_writer.py to write the reader output into an output file and call a pdflatex command to typeset the file
+    - latex_writer.py to write the reader output into a external file
+    - The XML_GUI.py module then calls a pdflatex command to typeset the file

 ##Issue Tracker
 - stumbles on exons numbered with letters (e.g. 14a) due to a failed sorting mechanism, otherwise works